 He received his BA degree from Harvard College in 1971.
 He attended Columbia and Drake Law Schools and received his JD degree from Drake in 1974.

-Area of Focus/Interest[ACT] Accountability and Civic Trust, Fragile States, Genocide, Human Rights, Rule of Law Promoters
+Area of Focus/InterestACT [Accountability, Courts and Tribunals], Fragile States, Genocide, Human Rights, Rule of Law Promoters